xpgram/advance-wars/src/00 - Todo List.md

   - I have confirmed it is not a quirk of the demo unit spawner.
 It's possible unit.maxAmmo is not being set properly in the unit's type configuration.
   - [update] I'd have to look into it again, but I could swear this was a result of unit ammo being randomly assigned with reckless abandon during spawn.
 Is this what I was referring to when I said it wasn't a quirk of the spawner?

-- [ ] Setting a DisplayObject as a child to some Container does not unset any child relationship that object already had.
-  This must be true otherwise my implementation of Terrain whitemasks wouldn't work.
-So, be wary of that?
-  Nothing actually needs to happen right now, I just feel this misunderstanding has the potential for memory leaks or other deleterious behavior.
-But, you know, none have been observed yet.
-  - [ ] Verify absolutely that this is true.

 - [ ] Server and database setup
   Tables:
   - users : userId / login / pass(hashed/salted) / recovery(email, probs)